LauraCole2445/TidyTuesday/README.md

 ## Week 29 2021

-* I used gganimate to show how the total number of times each character has been caught by the monster / unmasked the monster has evolved since the series started in 1969.
+* Annimation to show how the total number of times each character has been caught by the monster / unmasked the monster has evolved since the series started in 1969.

 * Scooby has had a rough ride! - 'Scooby-Dooby-Doo!'